aiidateam/aiida-tutorials/docs/pages/2019_Ljubljana/sections/first_taste.rst

 .. a sentence on how to continue from here

 Browse your AiiDA database.
- * Start by finding your structure in Data => Structure
+ * Start by finding your Quantum ESPRESSO calculation (the type of node is called a ``CalcJobNode`` in AiiDA, since it is run as a job on a scheduler).
+   Select ``Calculations`` in the left menu to filter for calculations only.
- * Use the provenance browser to explore the steps of the ``PwBandStructureWorkChain``
+ * Inspect the raw inputs and outputs of the calculation, and use the provenance browser to explore the input and output nodes of the calculation and the whole provenance of your simulations.

 .. note::